RahemetGisho/brent-oil-change-point-analysis/dashboard/README.md

-A full-stack, production-structured dashboard for exploring how major geopolitical and economic events relate to structural breaks in Brent crude oil prices — built on top of the Task 1 (EDA + event research) and Task 2 (Bayesian change-point modeling) analysis in `../notebooks`.
+A full-stack, production-structured dashboard for exploring how major geopolitical and economic events relate to structural breaks in Brent crude oil prices — built on top of the (EDA + event research) and (Bayesian change-point modeling) analysis in `../notebooks`.

 **Stack:** Flask REST API (`backend/`) + React/Recharts SPA (`frontend/`).